cansik/odas/README.md

 [![ODAS Demonstration](https://img.youtube.com/vi/n7y2rLAnd5I/0.jpg)](https://youtu.be/n7y2rLAnd5I)

 # MacOS Build Support
 This branch implements macOS build support.
 It's more hacky proof of concept and not intended for real use.
-Right now the project builds and can be run using single-threaded mode:
+Right now the project builds and can be run, but we still have to check if the sent data is correct.

 ```bash
 # install dependencies